kovidgoyal/calibre/manual/conversion.rst

   :depth: 1
   :local:

-This group of options controls various aspects of the look and feel of the converted ebook.
+This group of options controls various aspects of the look and feel of the converted e-book.

 .. _font-size-rescaling: